syntixi/website/docs/guides/core/function.md

 ```

 At function initial stage, system downloads and extracts bundle contents to volume that
 can be accessed from function container under path `/userfunc`.
-Since the default work directory
+Default work directory
-of function container is set to **/userfunc**, you can set the function entry to
+of function container is `/userfunc`, you can set the function entry to

 ```bash
 node hello.js